-An "I", or incomplete, will be given for the second internship, and the "I" will remain until both internships are passed with a "P" grade, the Clinical Portfolio finished, and School Counseling Praxis test has been passed.
-At this point, the student will be ready for an exit interview with the Director of School Counseling, and if all requirements are completed, the student will apply for licensure through FHU's licensure officer.
+An "IP," or internship in progress, will be given if a student does not complete their internship in the semester it is taken.
+This grade will remain for two semesters beyond the semester the internship class is taken before turning into an "F" if the internship is not completed.
+After both internships are completed, the clinical portfolio finished, and School Counseling Praxis Test has been passed, then the student is ready for an exit interview with the Director of School Counseling.
+If all requirements are completed, the student will then be qualified to apply for licensure through FHU's Licensure Officer.